abcdabcd987/acm-compiler-judge/docs/use_guide.md

     * `semantic.bash`, `codegen.bash`, `optim.bash`
 5. Every time you pushed your git repository, the system will automatically build your compiler, and then run tests.

 If the system finds that there is a new version of your compiler (i.e. new commit in your git repository), it will download your latest code and build it.
 Your `build.bash` will be run when the system is building your compiler.
 You can download and install software that your compiler depends, and compile your compiler.
 Everything happened during this building process will be preserved.
 The source code of your compiler is placed at `/compiler/` directory.
-You have at most 30 seconds to finish the building process.

 If your compiler is built successfully, the system will test your compiler next.
 Tests are divided into several phases: